 2. Personal Income Statement

-This type of personal financial statement captures the inflows and outflows of money to measure the net income for a particular period.
+This personal financial statement captures the inflows and outflows of money to measure the net income for a particular period.
 The sources of inflows generally include salaries, dividends from investments, interest from savings accounts, capital gains, etc. Sources of inflow represent anything that brings in money.
 On the other hand, the expense heads generally include rent/ lease/ mortgage payments, groceries, utility bills, entertainment, etc. So, effectively, expense heads represent anything that takes away money.

 Now, the primary purpose of tracking the inflows and outflows of money is to determine the net income during a given period, which is calculated by deducting the expense heads from the income.
-A positive net income indicates that the individual earned more than what they spent, which adds to the net worth, resulting in an improved financial position.
+A positive net income indicates that the individual earned more than they spent, which adds to the net worth, resulting in an improved financial position.
 On the other hand, a negative net income means that the individual spent more than what they earned, which results in a deterioration of financial position.

 Example of Personal Financial Statement

 Let’s take an example to understand the calculation of personal financial statements in a better manner.
 Let us use David’s example to illustrate the concept of financial position.
 The assets available to him are as follows:

 - A house worth $100,000

 - Investments with a market value of $150,000

 - Collectibles and artifacts valued at $35,000

 David’s liabilities are as follows: